 Rules & Regulations

 The Arc Jacksonville Village, and its residents, must abide by the rules and regulations set forth by low-income housing, their service contract and the Resident Association.
 Residents will be expected to follow the guidelines established for visitation, sanitation and safety.
 Noise ordinances must be followed and illegal drug use, criminal behavior and public intoxication will not be allowed.
 Additionally, pets, with the exception of service animals, will not be allowed.

-For residents with Medicaid Waiver, documentation from the individual’s support coordinator will be needed to confirm that services are in place.
+For residents with funding for services, documentation from the individual’s support coordinator will be needed to confirm that services are in place.